leouieda/nene/doc/index.md

 I also wanted to learn how to build command-line programs with [click][click] and [Rich][rich], so this seemed the perfect side project.

-I figured that it couldn't be that hard to build something with modern Python tools that had all of these things.
-And for once it actually wasn't!

 ## What Nēnē has to offer

-Nēnē implements several features that I like from different static site
+Nēnē was designed to embody several features that I like from different static site generators:
-generators:

 * **No-frills:** There are no fancy built-in templates, blogging support, RSS feeds, etc. You have to roll your own templates.